 In the area of training sciences the institute works on subjects such as diagnostics and training of physical performance with special expertise in planning, the concept and evaluation of training-relevant intervention studies in health and leisure contexts.

-In fundamental research Department IV focuses on the identification and modulation of metabolic, mechanical and neuronal stimuli, with the aim of improving a physiologically-based training prescription.
+In fundamental research section IV focuses on the identification and modulation of metabolic, mechanical and neuronal stimuli, with the aim of improving a physiologically-based training prescription.
 In applied research we focus on the development of performance diagnostics and performance optimization in competitive/elite sports.

 International cooperation partners, for example with Australia, Brazil, England, Italy, Canada, New Zealand, Austria, Spain and the USA, enable the promotion of upcoming scientists.